 The first in human trial of VTP-600, CRUKD/20/001, will initially enroll patients with previously untreated NSCLC.
-We expect the trial will be conducted by CRUK in the United Kingdom and we expect it to begin in .
+We expect the trial will be conducted by CRUK and we expect it to begin in .
 The primary objective of the trial is to assess the safety and tolerability of VTP-600 in combination with chemotherapy and pembrolizumab.
 Secondary objectives are to determine the efficacy and immunogenicity of VTP-600 given in combination with chemotherapy and pembrolizumab.
-After a three patient safety lead-in, eighty patients with NSCLC will be randomized on a one to one ratio with or without VTP-600 in addition to their standard of care treatment consisting of pembrolizumab and chemotherapy.
+After a three patient safety leadin, eighty patients with NSCLC will be randomized on a one to one ratio with or without VTP-600 in addition to their standard of care treatment consisting of pembrolizumab and chemotherapy.